Jai Bhim (film): Development

 In March 2020, media reported Suriya would be collaborating with T. J. Gnanavel, director of Kootathil Oruthan (2017), for a legal drama film based on tribal people.
 It was further stated that the film would be based on a true incident in 1993, and Suriya plays the role of a lawyer.
 His role is based on retired Madras High Court justice and former senior advocate K. Chandru, who campaigned for justice for a woman of the Irular tribe.
 The tribeswoman's husband Rajakannu was arrested and later disappeared from the police station.
 In the hope of justice for Rajakannu, she sought the help of Chandru, who investigated the matter and brought justice to the woman and her family.
 Gnanavel met the lawyer and interacted with him for several weeks to understand more about the case.
 The development team took a workshop from actor–director R. Madhavan on quickly making a biopic of a prominent individual, following the actor's work on Rocketry: The Nambi Effect (2022).

 The film's technical crew were composer Sean Roldan, editor Philomin Raj, videographer S. R. Kathir, production designer Jacki and stunt-coordinator duo Anbariv.
 The film's title Jai Bhim, which is based on a slogan used by followers of B. R. Ambedkar, was announced on 23 July 2021 with a first-look release.
 The title was already taken by director Pa.
 Ranjith, a follower of Ambedkar's ideologies, and Suriya said Ranjith gave the film crew the title.

 Casting

 The project was formally announced in April 2021 with Suriya producing the film under the banner 2D Entertainment.
 Initially, Roshini Haripriyan was approached for the role of Sengeni but the role eventually went to Lijomol Jose.
 In May 2021, Malayalam film actor Rajisha Vijayan signed for a pivotal role after her Tamil debut with Karnan (2021).
 K. Manikandan signed to portray Rajakannu after agreeing to Gnanavel's condition of spending an extended time with Irular tribespeople to learn their lifestyle without committing to other projects.

 Filming

-Principal photography began in Kodaikanal in mid-April 2021; Suriya joined the sets despite filming for Etharkkum Thunindhavan (2021) in Karaikudi.
-Because production of Etharkkum Thunindhavan was halted due to the COVID-19 pandemic, Suriya began working on Jai Bhim with the filming in Kodaikanal, which was also interrupted by the pandemic and the subsequent lockdown.
-In July 2021, shooting of the film resumed.
-Principal photography was completed by September 2021.
+Principal photography began in mid-2021 in Chennai; Suriya joined the sets after completing a schedule for Etharkkum Thunindhavan (2021), although production on both films was halted due to the COVID-19 pandemic and the subsequent lockdown.
+In July 2021, shooting of the films resumed.
+Principal photography on Jai Bhim was completed by September 2021.